Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 In addition to the number of jibes and % missed, it would be useful to see the following stats:

-- Best Jibe Speed - already available and uses the average speed of the jibe
+- Best Jibe Speed - already available
 - Best Min Speed
 - Best Retained Speed (%)
 - Best Jibe Score